xcart/xcart-docs/_pages/kb_en/modules/block_user_ip.md

 3. Address based protection
    ![buip-settings-3.png]({{site.baseurl}}/attachments/ref_3rhs1MJ8/buip-settings-3.png)

-   * **Restrict purchases based on buyer address** : Specify whether buyers whose billing address is different from their shipping address must be prevented from making purchases at your store.
+   * **Restrict purchases based on buyer address** : Specify whether buyers whose billing address is different from their shipping address should be prevented from making purchases at your store.

-   * **Restrict purchases based on buyer location** : Specify whether buyers whose billing address does not match the IP address they are using must be prevented from making purchases at your store.
+   * **Restrict purchases based on buyer location** : Specify whether buyers whose billing address does not match the IP address they are using should be prevented from making purchases at your store.

 Be sure to save your settings by clicking **Submit**.